 IBAC’s Commissioner is an independent officer of Parliament and is responsible for our strategic leadership.

-Mr O’Bryan has extensive experience in the fields of administrative, commercial and regulatory law.
-He has appeared in Royal Commissions, boards of inquiry and coronial inquests as well as various investigations and proceedings commenced by the ACCC and ASIC.
+Mr O’Bryan has extensive past experience in the fields of administrative, commercial and regulatory law.
+He appeared in Royal Commissions, boards of inquiry and coronial inquests as well as various investigations and proceedings commenced by the ACCC and ASIC.

-The Chief Executive
+Chief Executive Officer

-Alistair Maclean was appointed Chief Executive Officer (CEO) in April 2013.
-He is responsible for the general conduct and the effective and efficient management of our functions and activities.
+Our Chief Executive Officer is responsible for the general conduct and the effective, efficient and economical management of the functions and activities of IBAC.

-Alistair came to IBAC from PanAust Ltd, where he helped build the company into a significant publicly listed gold and copper producer.
+Alistair Maclean joined IBAC in April 2013.
+He came to IBAC from PanAust Ltd, where he helped build the company into a significant ASX100 gold and copper producer.